wardharold/community/tutorials/julia-jupyter-notebook-server/index.md

 To ensure that your domain is configured properly for issuing Let's Encrypt certificates use the the [Let's Debug](https://letsdebug.net/) diagonistic site.
 Enter the FQDN of the notebook server you're going to create, choose DNS-01 from the validation method pull down (to the right of the input field), and click ```Run Test```.
 You will see a green "All OK!" message box if your configuration is correct.
 If something is wrong with your configuration the resulting message boxes will help you debug the issue as will the [Let's Encrypt community forum](https://community.letsencrypt.org/).

 ## Costs
+This tutorial uses billable components of GCP, including:

+- Compute Engine
+- Cloud DNS

+Use the [Pricing Calculator](https://cloud.google.com/products/calculator/#id=cdaa96a1-84a6-468d-b5cc-493af9895149) to generate a cost estimate based on your projected usage.

 ## Configure Terraform variables
 The ```variables.tf``` file defines a collection of variables Terraform uses when creating a notebook server.